Claire-ovo/hma-dcc-ptq/README.md

 This repository does not include ImageNet or pretrained checkpoints.
 Pass the dataset root with `--data-dir` and a compatible FP32 checkpoint with `--weight-path`.

+The pre-trained FP models in our experiment comes from BRECQ, they can be downloaded in [link](https://github.com/yhhhli/BRECQ).

 ## Quick Start

 Example ResNet-18 W2A2 command: